WhiteJaeger/nlp-tools/README.md

 # NLP Tools

-## N-gram based and Syntactic Translation Evaluation Metrics
+## N-gram based and Syntactic Translation Evaluation Metrics and more

-This repository contains a Flask web application which aims to help with measuring the performance of the machine & human translation.
+This repository contains a Flask + React web application which provides a convenient web-interface for several NLP tools.

 Translation evaluation metrics include:
 * N-gram based: